information

 • Be aware of your surroundings and fellow riders.

 What if there is a change in COVID-19?
-How are you making decisions about hosting an in-person event?

-The Sunday Parkways Team will continue to monitor the conditions of the COVID-19 health pandemic and plan to follow all state guidance from the Oregon Health Authority to ensure the health and safety of all community members.
+The Portland Sunday Parkways Team will continue to monitor the conditions of the COVID-19 health pandemic and plan to follow all state guidance from the Oregon Health Authority to ensure the health and safety of all community members.

-Sunday Parkways encourages non-vaccinated participants to consider wearing a mask.
+Portland Sunday Parkways encourages non-vaccinated participants to consider wearing a mask.

 Community guidelines